Eastern Florida State College Parking Procedures & Instructions

 - Students either must select a vehicle that's already registered at EFSC, or add a new vehicle to the registry.

 - Click "Submit" once the parking permit request is complete.
 Your account will be charged $40 plus tax if purchased during a Fall term for the academic year (Fall, Spring and Summer Terms).
 Permits purchased in Spring or Summer Term will charge $20 plus tax.
-The permit cost will be charged to your student account and can be paid online or through an EFSC campus cashier's office.
+The permit cost will be charged to your student account.

 - Titan Web Services will provide a temporary parking permit, which students can print and display on the left-hand side of the vehicle's dashboard for seven days.